On July 28th, Action Hepatitis Canada joins hundreds of organizations around the world in observing

 - Hepatitis B and C are among Canada’s most burdensome infectious diseases – measured in years of life lost and in costs to our healthcare system.

-- According to AHC's Progress Report 2023, Ontario, Manitoba, Quebec, and the Yukon are not on track to meet the 2030 target for elimination.
+- According to AHC's Progress Report 2025, Ontario, Manitoba, and Quebec are not on track to meet the 2030 target for elimination.
 Policy changes are needed to get on track.

-- Systemic inequities impact access to prevention, testing, and treatment, and viral hepatitis disproportionately affects a number of marginalized populations - including Indigenous peoples, some immigrants and newcomers to Canada, people who are incarcerated, people who use drugs, and men who have sex with men.
+- Systemic inequities impact access to prevention, testing, and treatment.
+Viral hepatitis disproportionately affects a number of marginalized populations - including Indigenous people, some immigrants and newcomers to Canada, people who are incarcerated, people who use drugs, and men who have sex with men.

 - As we have seen with COVID, individual efforts cannot curb a viral disease, and some groups are more harshly impacted than others.
 We must ensure policies are in place to support those who are disproportionately affected by a disease.
 Elimination is within reach, with targeted government action.

-- AHC's federal asks include elimination strategies for the jurisdictions within federal purview, updated evidence-based screening guidelines, encouraging new testing technologies to be made available in Canada, increased funding for harm reduction programs, and improved data collection and sharing, to help us track our progress in elimination.
+- AHC's federal asks include adding targets into the federal STBBI Action Plan, creating evidence-based screening guidelines, funding linkage-to-treatment staff in community-based organizations, recommending birth-dose hepatitis B vaccinations, and improving data collection and sharing, to help us track our progress in elimination.